-The 34 examples offer a range of insights into modelling by, or in collaboration with, Māori entities (including lwi/hapū/whānau/rūnanga) for freshwater management.
+The 33 examples offer a range of insights into modelling by, or in collaboration with, Māori entities (including lwi/hapū/whānau/rūnanga) for freshwater management.
+The stocktake and its results are indicative of the current state of play and provide a useful gauge for considering Māori involvement in freshwater modelling, in accordance with the critical analysis conducted by the report's author.
 This collation of relevant freshwater models is not exhaustive.
 Nor is it definitive.
-The results have not been individually verified with each and every model developer and/or user.
-Therefore, this stocktake and its results should be treated as indicative of the current state of play in accordance with the critical analysis conducted by the report's author.
+The analysis represents critical thinking undertaken by the author, however, due to time and capacity constraints, not all 33 models were individually verified with each and every model developer and/or user.